2022 Hamburg Sea Devils season

 The 2022 Hamburg Sea Devils season is the second season of the Hamburg Sea Devils team in the European League of Football.

 Preseason

 On November 24, 2021, the Hamburg Sea Devils began to announce their first player signings, beginning with their running back Glen Toonga.
-The head coach and offensive coordinator Andreas Nommensen stated in December 2021 that he won't return for the 2022 season due to personal reasons.
+The head coach and offensive coordinator Andreas Nommensen stated in December 2021 that he won't return for the 2022 season for personal reasons.
 On February 3, 2022, Charles "Yogi" Jones was officially announced as the new head coach for the season.